What we Do

 3. 🞄 To support strategies which seek to increase opportunities for youth empowerment, with particular emphasis on the girl child.

-4. 🞄 To facilitate the prevention and mitigate conflict through peace building processes and informal dialogue
+4. 🞄 To facilitate the prevention and mitigate conflict through peace building processes and informal dialogue.

 STRATEGIC APPROACHES